-As we face the coronavirus epidemic coupled with social distancing, we’re already hearing increases in eating disorders and other disordered behaviors.
+As we face the COVID-19 epidemic coupled with social distancing, we’re seeing increases in eating disorders and other disordered behaviors.
 This makes perfect sense, since eating disorders are a coping mechanism, and if we have ever need to cope with something, this is it!

 Our teens are missing out on critical milestones, our college kids are back home and miserable, and our young adults are worried about their careers.
 This is stressful.
 And eating disorder behaviors typically increase during times of stress.

-- We are stuck together with our families, which can be highly triggering
+- We are quarantining with our families, which can be highly stressful

 Eating disorders may seem like they are about food and body issues.
 But in fact they are complex mental disorders that serve as a powerful emotional coping mechanism.
 In fact, they are a form of self-care.
-But of course they have unfortunate side effects, which is why we seek to heal eating disorders.
-Our goal is to learn to reach for less damaging coping mechanisms.
+But of course they have unfortunate side effects, which is why we seek to recover from eating disorders.
+Often the goal is to learn to reach for less damaging coping mechanisms.

-How parents can help kids who have eating disorders during coronavirus
+How parents can help kids who have eating disorders during COVID-19

 Parents are just as stressed as their kids.
 This is a tough situation for all of us.
 Please engage in active self-compassion right now.
 You deserve so much care and love right now, too.
 Please reach out for support in any way you can.
 When you can, please give your child who has an eating disorder a little extra love and support during this time.
 Here are some ideas:

-If you are under impossible financial strain, consider the following options before you cancel treatment due to cost:
+I recognize that eating disorder treatment is expensive.
+And I assure you that professional care is necessary and important in cases of eating disorders.
+If you are under financial strain, consider the following options before you avoid or cancel treatment due to cost:

 - Ask your child’s providers if they can offer a sliding scale for right now.
 Each therapist will handle this individually, and there are no guarantees, but it’s worth at least asking if you have any options